aws-samples/aws-dms-cdc-data-pipeline/README.md

-# Build Data Analytics using AWS Amazon Data Migration Service(DMS)
+# Build Data Analytics using Amazon Data Migration Service(DMS)

 This repository provides you cdk scripts and sample code on how to implement end to end pipeline for replicating transactional data from MySQL DB to Amazon OpenSearch Service through Amazon Kinesis using Amazon Data Migration Service(DMS).